 - By programmatically making status requests to the training service.

-- When your training job succeeds or encounters an unrecoverable error, Cloud ML Engine halts all job processes and cleans up the resources.
+- When your training job succeeds or encounters an unrecoverable error, AI Platform halts all job processes and cleans up the resources.

 Master: Exactly one replica is designated the master.
 This task manages the others and reports status for the job as a whole.
 The training service runs until your job succeeds or encounters an unrecoverable error.
 In distributed training, the status of the master replica signals the overall job status.

 If you are running a single-process job, the sole replica is the master for the job.